lsst-dm/dmtn-283/index.md

 Given that user registries still have to be backed up this is not a particularly useful distinction for a formal data release.
 For prompt processing it becomes critical in that the prompt processing registry is updated every night and is likely a replica of an internal registry.
 If the user-facing registry has user data products in it, this implies that it can't be a simple backup of the internal registry and instead must be backed up independently.
-If there is some issue with the internal registry that is fixed, it is likely that the user-facing version would need to be fixed as well -- for a replica this is trivial but for a distinct registry this becomes an operational overhead.
+If there is some issue with the internal registry that is fixed, it is likely that the user-facing version would need to be fixed as well – for a replica this is trivial but for a distinct registry this becomes an operational overhead.

 For this reason we must consider the option of a read-only user-facing registry containing the formal observatory data products, and a single user registry containing all the other datasets.
 As for the previous option, it will be necessary for the graph building to be modified to allow multiple registries (without which user batch processing is not possible) and some clarification as to how the user interacts with the two registries.

+One downside of a single user registry relates to the handling of collaborations.
+If datasets are written to a user run collection they can not currently be reallocated to a group run collection.
+Butler requires that the dataset be retrieved and then stored in the new location, resulting in the dataset UUID being changed and potentially breaking the provenance chain with the original dataset.

 ### Writing Datasets